chiyokera/event_detection/README.md

 #### 0.1 Install Library

 First of all, clone this git repository in your CDK.
 And note that you need following libraries to use this system for Team or Location Detection Task.
+Specifically, PyNvCodec calls for NVDIA Drivers, NVIDIA GPUs and Supported Operating Systems (Windows and Linux)

 - FFmpeg
 - PyNvCodec

-So, please make new python env in your anaconda using below command
+So, please make new python env like following ways and run requirements.txt

 ```
 $ conda activate event_detection